RomanAlekhin/RomanAlekhin.github.io/readme.md

 Performance was much improved on old mobile devices since previous contest

-Implemented 5 base charts and zoom/in out feature
+Implemented 5 base charts and zoom/in out feature without animations

-Perform a long tap / mouse click on the data filter buttons to disable all other data
+Perform a long click / tap on the data filter buttons to disable all other data